 Back

-Microsoft shifts Office AI prompts to in-house MAI models to cut costs
+Microsoft routes some Office AI prompts to in-house MAI models to cut costs

 AI Analysis